homothetyhk/RandomizerMod/LOGIC_README.md

 ### Precise Movement
 - Precise Movement is a skip category used for ordinary movement with a very low margin of error.
 Precise Movement cases often, but not always, have a large penalty for failure.
 - In logic, Precise Movement is indicated with the **PRECISEMOVEMENT** token.
-- More advanced skips such as Fireball Skips or Acid Skips generally do not include the Precise Movement modifier, but rather one of OBSCURESKIPS, COMPLEXSKIPS, or DIFFICULTSKIPS as appropriate.
+- More advanced skips such as Fireball Skips or Acid Skips generally do not include the Precise Movement modifier, but rather one of Obscure Skips, Complex Skips, or Difficult Skips as appropriate.
 - Examples include:
     - Jumping to *Hallownest_Seal-Fungal_Wastes_Sporgs* with no items.
     - Jumping to *Ancient_Basin_Map* with no items.